Latvia, Luxembourg, Portugal, Slovakia bid for Eurogroup chair

 In an interview with Latvian Television in March 2015 she said “she still hasn’t changed her mind” about Latvia joining the euro.

-Additional reporting by Philip Blenkinsop in Brussels, Axel Bugge in Lisbon, Tatiana Jancarikovain Bratislava and Gederts Gelzis in Riga; Reporting By Jan Strupczewski Editing by Jeremy Gaunt
+Reporting By Jan Strupczewski; Additional reporting by Philip Blenkinsop in Brussels, Axel Bugge in Lisbon, Tatiana Jancarikova in Bratislava and Gederts Gelzis in Riga; Editing by Jeremy Gaunt